apify/apify-docs/sources/platform/integrations/programming/api.md

 #### My run failed and I can see `insufficient permissions` in the logs

-You probably run the Actor using a scoped token with `Restricted access` configured.
+When a run fails with insufficient permissions in the logs, it typically means the Actor is using a scoped token with **Restricted access** configured.

 ![Scoped token with Restricted access](../images/api-token-scoped-restricted-access-active.png)

-What is happening is that the Actor is trying to access a resource (such a dataset, or a key-value store) or perform an operation that it does not have sufficient permissions for.
+What is happening is that the Actor is trying to access a resource (such as a dataset, or a key-value store) or perform an operation that it does not have sufficient permissions for.

 If you know what it is, you can add the permission to the scope of your token.
-If you don't, you can switch the permission mode on the token to `Full access`.
+If you don't, you can switch the permission mode on the token to **Full access**.
 This means that the Actor will be able to access all your account data.

-Refer to [this section](#actor-execution) to understand how executing Actors with scoped tokens works.
+Refer to [Actor execution](#actor-execution) section to understand how executing Actors with scoped tokens works.